 I know it is only natural to feel tempted to explore Jakarta as you arrive there and not escape from it, I always prefer a slow and relaxing the first day in a new country, and that’s what a trip to the islands can offer you: a moment to relax, unwind and just be!

-Those who don’t know, the Thousand Islands is basically a cluster of nearly 350 islands stretching 45 km north into the Java Sea (I wish I had a drone to capture a few impressive ariel shots but you can check Google Images to get an idea).
+Those who don’t know, the Thousand Islands is basically a cluster of nearly 350 islands stretching 45 km north into the Java Sea.
 Out of these nearly 350 islands, over 30 islands are privately owned, with many of them now having a resort (or building one) and catering to tourists.
 The rest of the islands are either uninhabited or being used for fishing.

 Now, there are quite a few options in the Thousand Islands for a day trip from Jakarta (or for spending a night on the island there) but if I were to suggest a place, I can suggest the island of Pulau Macan.
 Privately owned, like other islands in the Thousand Islands, the Pulau Macan island is a tiny one-hectare island perfect for those who are looking for a quick escape.